 Banks should offer RNDIPs in a manner that does not mislead or confuse customers as to the nature of these investment products or their risks.
 The setting and circumstances surrounding the sale of RNDIPs is fundamental to ensuring that customers can readily distinguish between RNDIPs and FDIC-insured deposit products.
-The GLBA networking exception and the Interagency Statement establish requirements and practices that address appropriate sales settings and circumstances.
+In addition to the GLBA networking exception, the Interagency Statement discusses safe and sound banking practices that address appropriate sales settings and circumstances.
 These requirements and practices, along with the disclosure requirements, are designed to minimize customer confusion.
 A bank's RNDIP sales program should